Tonquin (1807 ship): Second voyage

 Organized in 1808, the second voyage of Tonquin was focused on the active sandalwood trade throughout the Pacific Ocean.
 The previous year, an arrangement with a group of iTaukei people on Fiji was made by Captain Brumley of Hope.
 The sandalwood tree Santalum yasi was to be cut, collected, and processed by the iTaukei until Brumley returned in 18 months.
 The then still active Embargo Act of 1807 was a potential roadblock in this overseas project.
 Coles and Fanning both went to Washington, D.C. to request federal approval for the voyage to Fiji.
 There they held meetings with Albert Gallatin, the Secretary of the Treasury.
 Gallatin sent the proposal to President Thomas Jefferson, who formally approved it.

-Tonquin was dispatched to Fiji on 15 June 1808.
-Brumley was appointed captain, with Coles and Fanning both on board.
-From New York City, the vessel went south through the Atlantic Ocean and sailed past part of the Brazilian coast and later Gough Island.
-After passing Cape Horn, the ship continued to sail west, landing at King George Sound in modern Western Australia on 8 October 1808.
-A tent there was made to allow crew members with scurvy to recover.
+Tonquin departed New York for Fiji on 15 June 1808.
+Brumley was captain, with Coles and Fanning both on board.
+They followed the customary route through the Atlantic, sighting Brazil before heading southeast toward Gough Island and the Roaring Forties which carried them east across the Indian Ocean.
+They landed at King George Sound in southwestern Australia on 8 October 1808.
+A tent was erected to allow crew members with scurvy to recover.
 Local Noongar groups frequently visited the Americans at their tent.
 Through signs the Noongar would initiate potential commercial transactions by establishing their peaceful intentions through dropping their weapons.
 Only after the Americans would put down their firearms would a spirited trade begin between the two groups.
 American goods such as beads, metal buttons and knives were often exchanged in return for Noongar-manufactured stone tools and food supplies.
 Those of the crew afflicted with illness were restored to health over the following days.
 Tonquin left the sound on 21 October for Tongatapu, where local peoples sold the crew stockpiles of "hogs, bread-fruit, [and] yams" among other products.